guptakaran11/grasskode-website/content/post/travel/sea-vietnam-ninhbinh.md

 ## Ninh Binh

 The bus dropped me 2 kilometers before the bus stop.
 They probably thought I wanted to go to Tam Coc, where most of the backpackers head.
 I was flustered but I had not yet mastered the art of conveying what I wanted to say in the lack of a common language.
 I would learn that later but for now, I was pushed out by the conductor with a reassuring smile that this was where I wanted to get off while I kept pointing straight ahead.
-Google Maps was not quick enough to load and I found myself looking the back of the bus as I figured out I would have to walk for the next twenty minutes to get to the hostel.
+Google Maps was not quick enough to load and I found myself looking at the back of the bus as I figured out I would have to walk for the next twenty minutes to get to the hostel.

 It wasn't so bad despite the sultry heat and the hostel turned out to be a really nice one.
 I knew that it was the renovated old station building and that explained why it was so generously spacious and airy.
 The dorm room was alright with all the required facilities.
 Good choice!
 I saw a rare member of the pedigree Indian traveller while I was checking in.
 As is customary, we refused to acknowledge each other's existence and he was checking out of the hostel anyway so there was no need to fear a further interaction.
 Amusingly, we were introduced by a common friend on Facebook that very night!
 Sometimes you have to hand it over to the universe; it has an amazing sense of humour.